Jbarseg/Learning-Java-JDBC-and-MySQL/README.md

 # Learning JDBC and MySQL - Java

-The first step you have to do is download MySQL at the following link: https://dev.mysql.com/downloads/windows/installer/8.0.html
+The first step you have to do is download MySQL at the following link: [MySQL Installer](https://dev.mysql.com/downloads/windows/installer/8.0.html)

 When installing MySQL, you must choose your preferred MySQL server version and MySQL Workbench version.